 Now, you finally create an author box with the help of Generateblocks and the result looks like the below screenshot.

-After creating author box, hit publish button and check your single post.
+After creating the author box, hit publish button and check your single post.

 2. Create Related Posts using Block Elements, WP Show Posts, and GenerateBlocks

 If you combine WP Show Posts plugin, GeneratePress Theme, and GenerateBlocks plugin then you can create some awesome things in WordPress.
 It is developed by the same developer keeping performance in mind.

 I have used WP Show Posts and Hook Element to display related posts in the GP Premium version already.
 We will use WP Show Posts, Block Elements, and Generateblocks here to create related posts.